 Step 17:

 Use cutting fluid before drilling the holes.
-Make sure the holes were slightly oversized, this is to account for any wood movement.
+Ensure the holes are slightly oversized; this will account for any wood movement.

 Step 18:

-After drilling the holes flip the base over and countersink the holes from the other side.
-Using the countersink bit removes any burr left from the drilling process, also allows the head of the screws to sit flush with the surface of the base.
+After drilling the holes, flip the base over and countersink the holes on the other side.
+Using the countersink bit removes any burr left from the drilling process and allows the head of the screws to sit flush with the surface of the base.

 Prep for paint